-Botulinum toxin (Botox, Myobloc) is used to smooth wrinkles that are formed over the years by muscles that are active when you make facial expressions.
+Botulinum toxin (Botox, Myobloc, dysport, xeomin) is used to smooth wrinkles that are formed over the years by muscles that are active when you make facial expressions.
 Forehead furrows, frown lines, and crow's feet are the kinds of wrinkles that botulinum treats successfully.

-Botulinum is recommended for persons 30 to 50 years old, whose wrinkles are just starting to form.
-Botulinum does not work for deep wrinkles, which are common in older people.
+Botulinum is recommended for people 18 to 65 years old, whose wrinkles are just starting to form.
+Botulinum does not work for deep wrinkles not due to muscle contraction, which are common in older people.

 Improvement is noticed about 1 week after the injections.
-Injections need to be repeated every few months because the effects wear off.
+Injections need to be repeated every 3 to 4 months because the effects wear off.
 Repeated use is safe and effective.

 If there are complications, they may include any of the following: